What you should consider when planning a kitchen island unit

 Square and rectangular islands are the most popular shapes with three or four bar stools in a row, or consider an l-shape where an additional stool can be placed around it.

 But there are so many wonderful ideas for island units which can make yours look a bit different.
 We have seen "floating island" where the island is built to appear like it's floating in the kitchen, giving the illusion of more floor space.
 A popular choice for families is to have a dining area which meets the island, either as a continuation or sitting at a right angle.

 The ultra modern "floating island" by Moiety Kitchens

 What works in terms of worktops?

 If you have a large island unit then you may not be able to have a worktop without a join in it, with many people preferring the island unit to smooth.
 An option is to mix materials such as quartz and oak, where using oak can really add some warmth to the kitchen.
 Or you can choose a material such as concrete or corian which won't have a join.

 Mixed worktops in this island by Craigie Woodworks

 What are the lighting options for a kitchen island?

-Pendant lights are so popular over island units and add some style to the kitchen - copper pendants are a key trend right now and looks good mixed with wood.
-"Consider the size of the pendant lights and make sure they are not too big and you can clearly see under them.
-Don't over-clutter the space and don't put them next to an extractor fan," explains Rubina.
-"LED strips under the worktops are also very popular and look great in ultra modern kitchens."
+Pendant lights are so popular over island units and add so much style to the kitchen.
+Think about the size of the pendant lights and make sure they are not too big and you can clearly see under them.
+Don't over-clutter the space and don't put them next to an extractor fan either.

 What if I can't quite fit in an island unit?